Natalism and fertility

 1.1 Birth as a transformative experience

-Having kids makes you into a different person, quite literally.
-How should you think about the person you will become?
+Having children turns us into different people, quite literally.
+How should we think about the person we will become?
 This is the problem of transformative experiences.

 1.2 Utilitarianism and population ethics